Zeuhz-Droid/Quiz_scrimba/README.md

     #Introductory

-This is a question app, built using react.
+This is a Quiz app, built with react.

-- It displays questions from different aspect of knowledge from various areas for users to answers
+- It displays questions from different aspect of knowledge from various areas for users to answer,
-- The result is shown after user submit along with the right answers.
+- The result is shown after user submits, along with the right answers marked in green, and the wrong answers in red.

   ##Site